ornao/pp5_vintage/README.md

 | Ensure mobile and desktop responsiveness | YES | ![screenshot]() |
 | Verify smooth functionality | YES | ![screenshot]() |

-25. As a Shopper / Site User, I can make changes to the quantities of items for easy updates.

 26. As a Shopper / Site User, I can use a card as the payment method to complete the purchase.

-27. As a Shopper / Site User, I can select the size and quantity of a product according to needs.

 28. As a Shopper / Site User I want to view items in my bag so I can be aware of what I am buying and it's cost